Western Migrations logo

 • Rob Ritson, Associate Research Scientist, [email protected]

-Montana: Montana Fish Wildlife and Parks (FWP) has mapped many migrations across the state, which are not included in the USGS report series but shared through FWP-led efforts.
-Blake Lowrey, the co-lead for USGS is also based in Bozeman, MT at the Norther Rocky Mountain Science Center.
+Montana: Montana Fish Wildlife and Parks (MTFWP) has mapped many ungulate migrations across Big Sky Country, which are not included in the USGS report series but shared through MTFWP-led efforts.
+In addition to staff from MTFWP, Blake Lowrey, the co-lead of the CMT for USGS is also based in Bozeman, MT at the Northern Rocky Mountain Science Center.

 • Kelly Profitt, Wildlife Research Biologist, [email protected]

-Navajo Nation: Biologists working for the Navajo Nation have been important partners in the CMT and have included multiple mule deer herds starting in Volume 4 of the report series.
+Navajo Nation: Biologists working for the Navajo Nation have been important partners on the CMT and have included multiple mule deer herds starting in Volume 3 of the report series.

 • Jess Fort, Wildlife Biologist, [email protected]